Freak Force

 Freak Force is the name of a fictional team of superhuman bounty hunters operating out of Chicago, Illinois.
-They originated in the Image Comics series Savage Dragon, but subsequently went on to star in their own series.
+They originated in the Image Comics comic book series Savage Dragon, but subsequently went on to star in their own series.
 All the characters were created by Erik Larsen, many during his adolescence.

 Premise

 With the exceptions of Superpatriot and Mighty Man, all of the team were part of a failed "freak force" program, in which the Chicago Police Department attempted to recruit super-powered police officers.
 Dart, a vigilante from Detroit, was among the first recruited.
 Horridus joined soon after the Dragon rescued her from abusive captivity in her parents' basement.
 Ricochet and Barbaric were led to the program from a meeting with the Savage Dragon, although Ricochet was rejected as too young to be a police officer.
 While sulking, she helped rescue Rapture from a homicidal pimp.